When Is The Best Time To Buy Flooring?

 2. YOU’LL WANT VENTILATION AND FRESH AIR

 Secondly, you may want the windows open for ventilation to get rid of fumes and odors.
 When installing carpet, tape is being ironed, floor adhesive, adhesive removers, stains and sealers can all emit noxious fumes and odors you’ll want to alleviate as soon as possible.
+Be sure to buy low VOC carpet.

 3. HUMIDITY AND TEMPERATURE ARE MORE MODERATE